 Other privacy related policies and documents

-Other University policies and related documents relevant to privacy are as follows:
+Other University policies and documents relevant to privacy include:

 - Acceptable Use of Digital Services Policy (opens in a new window);